Discovery Channel (India)

 Discovery Channel (often referred to as simply Discovery) is an Indian pay television channel owned by Warner Bros.
 Discovery for the Indian subcontinent.
 Launched on 15 August 1995.
 It is the Indian version of Discovery Channel.
-It is available in eight languages including Hindi, English, Telugu, Malayalam, Kannada, Bengali and Marathi while the Tamil language has a separate dedicated channel DTamil.
+It is available in five languages including Hindi, English, Telugu and Bengali. while the Tamil language has a separate dedicated channel DTamil.
 The channel can be viewed on digital cable and satellite television in India.
 The channel also available on its OTT services Discovery Plus.

 History

 The channel was launched on 15 August 1995.
 At that time the channel mostly aired shows from its American counterpart.

 On March 31, 2008, Discovery unveiled a new logo, which took effect on-air on April 15, 2008 (coinciding with the fourth season premiere of Deadliest Catch).
 The new logo was designed by Viewpoint Creative, and integrated Discovery's long-time globe iconography into the "D" lettering of the wordmark, creating a monogram that was usable as a standalone icon.
 The launch was accompanied by a new advertising campaign, "The World is Just Awesome", which featured scenes of Discovery personalities singing an adapted version of the song "I Love the Mountains".
 Discovery Channel president John Ford explained that the campaign was intended to "showcase our earned place in the greater pop culture landscape".

 In August 2013 (coinciding with Shark Week), the aforementioned monogram became the main on-air logo as part of a new imaging campaign, "Grab Life By the Globe", which was designed to emphasize the channel's current focus on personality-driven programming.
 The logo was portrayed in promos with visual effects relevant to their respective program.

 On April 1, 2019, Discovery unveiled a new logo, maintaining a refreshed version of the previous globe and D monogram.
 The new branding is accompanied by another new imaging campaign, "The World is Ours", which features scenes of Discovery personalities singing the Blue Swede version of "Hooked on a Feeling".
 The static version of the globe icon uses a non-standard projection that shows all continents, reflecting Discovery's presence as an international brand.

 In 2021, Amazon Prime Video started streaming Discovery Channel along with its sister channels.

 Discovery also partnered with Byju's for Discovery School Super League, a critical thinking and aptitude-based quiz competition where students can go from representing their schools to representing their states in a nationally televised contest.